msnitish/Data-Structures-and-Algorithms-Practise/README.md

 # Data Structures & Algorithms - Practise
-This repo has the solutions written in C++ to many popular coding exercises.
+This repo has the solutions written in C++ to some of the popular algorithmic questions found on sites like Leetcode and Hackerrank.